steveberardi/starplot/docs/reference-selecting-objects.md

 The basic idea is that when you call `stars()` or `dsos()` you can pass a list of expressions that are used to determine which stars/DSOs are plotted.
 Only the stars/DSOs that satisfy ALL the conditions will be plotted.

-Let's see a simple example:
+Let's check out a simple example:

 ## Example